 It's not uncommon for a Honeywell thermostat fan won't turn off but an HVAC fan that won't turn off and runs on its own for hours can be indicative of a problem.

 In addition to the annoying sound, if a fan is running continuously, it will add to your energy bill and also reduce the lifetime of your equipment.
-So it’s better to check why your fan is continuously running and then solve the issue.
+So it’s best to check why your fan is continuously running and then solve the issue.

-At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance of a professional.
+At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if, in any doubt, it is best to seek the assistance of a professional.